zhanyang01/tp/docs/DeveloperGuide.md

 The following sequence diagram shows how the Filter Policy Description operation works:
 <puml src="diagrams/FilterPolicyActivityDiagram.puml" width="450" />

+### Toggle Mode feature

+#### Current Implementation

+InsuraHub allows users to toggle between a dark(default) or light mode to their preference to maximise their productivity

+Given below is an example usage scenario and how the Toggle Mode mechanism behaves at each step

+1. The user launches the application in the default dark mode and wants to toggle it to light mode and enters the command `toggleMode`
+2. The `execute` method of the `ToggleModeCommand` is called
+3. The `uiModeManager` calls its `getUiMode` method and stores the current `uiMode` in a string
+3. The `uiMode` is detected to be the default value of `MainWindow.fxml` and is updated to `LightWindow.fxml`
+4. The `CommandResult` is returned by the `execute` method and the mode of the UI will be switched to Light Mode on the user's next start up of the application
+5. The UI will continue displaying the list of clients and a success message is displayed on the UI

+The following sequence diagram shows how the Toggle Mode operation works:

 ### \[Proposed\] Undo/redo feature